mgjerazi/Admin-Panel-Angular-Front-End/README.md

 Placing the order

-- Technologies :
+- Technologies

 Java 16

 Spring Boot

+Thymeleaf

 Hibernate with JPA

 MySQL

+AngularJS

-PostMan (For testing the web services)
+Postman (For testing the web services)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.

 ## Development server